workshopweekend/many-leds/many-leds.md

 In this lab, you'll play with 8 LEDs in a row.
 Each LED can represent a "bit" and together form an 8 bit byte.
 You can use this array to show levels, for example, to show how loud an amplifier is, or to indicate the temperature.

 1. Start with the following circuit.
 Make sure to orient the LED correctly -- the flat side should be on top as in the diagram below.
+Use resistors close in value to 330&Omega;, as shown below.
 Connect the LED legs to pins 2 through 9 respectively:

     ![legs-connected-to-pins dim=400wL](img/8LEDs.png "Fritzing for LEDs on pins 2 to 9") ![legs-connected-to-pins dim=400wL](img/8LEDsSchematic.png "Fritzing for LEDs on pins 2 to 9")

     The LEDs can be arranged in any color combination you choose.
 For example, you could emulate a signal meter that is green until you get to a certain level, and then turns red.

 2. Write code to turn all the LEDs on, then turn them all off.
     <%= EightLEDsStart.ino =%>